A Unified Algorithmic Framework for Dynamic Assortment Optimization under MNL Choice: Transformation

-\textbf{Challenges with multiple items.} When the inventory includes multiple items, bounding the gap between the total expected revenue in \textsc{da}/\textsc{dap} and \textsc{fr} seems to be more challenging.
-This is mainly due to the dynamic cannibalization effect, which means on some sample paths over customer choice, the low-priced products may not stock out in \textsc{da}/\textsc{dap} after they have sold out in \textsc{fr}.
-This leads to a lower purchase probability for higher-priced products than \textsc{fr}.
-In \textsc{dap}, we can easily mitigate this cannibalization effect by not showing the low-price products.
-However, in \textsc{da}, we are not allowed to change the assortments manually.
-Thus, the gap between the revenue in \textsc{da} and \textsc{fr} can be arbitrarily large, even for the MNL model.
-Consider a simple example where there is a single customer and two products, $\vecc=(1,1)$, $r_1=1$, $r_2=M$, $v_1=M$, $v_2=v_0=1$.
-The LP will only include product $2$ in stock, so $\fLP(\vecc,1)=\frac{M}{2}$.
-However, the expected revenue in $DA$ that starts from $\vecc$ is $\frac{2M}{M+2}$ since both products are included in $\vecc$.
-Thus, $\frac{\fDA(\vecc,1)}{\fLP(\vecc,1)}=\frac{4}{M+2}$, which approaches zero as $M$ tends to infinity.
-Therefore, even if we obtain the approximately optimal inventory for $\fLP$, it may not be a good inventory vector for the original problem.
-We show that the cannibalization effect can be reduced to a single item for a single item, and simply rounding the inventory of this item gives a good inventory solution for \textsc{da} for MNL choice model.
-For general choice models, however, the inventory vector constructed in this is arbitrarily bad for $\textsc{da}$, as we will discuss later.
+\textbf{Challenges with multiple items.} When the ground set includes multiple items, bounding the gap between total expected revenue in \textsc{da} and $\fLP$ is significantly more challenging.
+This is primarily due to the dynamic cannibalization effect: For some sample paths of customer choice, lower-priced products may remain in stock in \textsc{da} while they have already sold out in the fluid process, leading to reduced purchase probability for higher-priced items.
+This leads to a lower purchase probability for higher-priced products compared to the fluid process.
+We can mitigate this cannibalization effect in \textsc{dap} by not showing the low-price products but in \textsc{da}, assortments cannot be adjusted.